Honeycomb Heart - opening chapters

 “Bad dog!”
 Gigi screeched.
 “Bad gran!”

 Grandma guiltily pulled her hand away, a bit of pancake unsuccessfully hidden in her fist.
-Wesley, with zero signs of shame, abandoned the table for one of his many plush dog beds.
+Wesley, with zero signs of shame, abandoned the table for one of his many plush beds.

 “Grandma, you know that’s bad for him,” Masha said.
 “And what’s bad for him is bad for you.
 Watching your own blood sugar levels isn’t enough.”